Spiders have eight legs, fang-like chelicerae that inject venom, and spinnerettes that extrude silk.

-- Spiders are not insects and are what are called arachnids
+- They are not insects they are arachnids

-- There are about 35,000 different types of spiders in the world.
+- There are over 49,800 different types of spiders in the world.

 - It takes on average about one hour to spin a web